Hello my lovely peeps ! 🙂

 DO I RECOMMEND ?

 Absolutely ! 🙂 The oil is light and effective, in my opinion good for all skin types.
 It’s also pretty cheap, (comes at around 7.20 € ) compared to some other Squalane oils on the market.
 I bought my oil via BeautyBay .
 To be honest, I’m not sure why there is such a significant difference in oil price (probably based on the plant that they derive it from) but they all work by the same principle.
-So, if you’re on a budget, definitely check this one out. 🙂 For these kinds of products ( oils based on a single ingredient that isn’t so rare/expensive & hard to produce) you don’t need to spend a lot of money in my opinion. 🙂
+So, if you’re on a budget, definitely check this one out. 🙂 For these kinds of products ( oils based on a single ingredient that isn’t so rare/expensive) you don’t need to spend a lot of money in my opinion ( save it for some nice oil blends ). 🙂

 That’s it my folks !